 The Boundary Scan test via the JTAG interface is the classic.
 JTAG (Joint Test Action Group) provides access to a serial push chain.
 All Boundary Scan IOs are set and read out via JTAG.

-Processors, FPGAs and other advanced chips often have a JTAG-TAP, the Test Access Port.
+Processors, FPGAs and other advances chips often have a JTAG-TAP, the Test Access Port.
 This port is used to access individual boards for configuration, communication and debugging.

 For the internal structure of a Boundary Scan component, the IEEE standard defines four essential components that a Boundary Scan-capable component must have: